Shriti Vadera, Baroness Vadera: Government adviser and minister

 Her reply generated commentary from a number of sources, including shadow chancellor George Osborne and former chancellor Norman Lamont, who first used the phrase "green shoots" in 1991.
 Lamont said: "It is extremely premature to use a phrase like that."

 Later that year the Evening Standard reported that Vadera was instrumental in the creation of an unprecedented banking rescue package.
 On 24 September 2009, it was announced that she would be stepping down as minister to take up a new role advising the G20.

 Vadera has been on a leave of absence from the House of Lords since December 2011.

-Post-government career
+Life after politics

 In April 2010, the Financial Times reported that Vadera had taken up a consultancy to give strategic advice in restructuring Dubai World's US$26 billion debt.
 In July, the Daily Telegraph reported Vadera had become consultant to Singaporean investment company Temasek.